ykurebayashi/ykurebayashi/README.md

 ### Hi There
 I'm a front-end developer from Brazil with 2 years of development experience.
-My current stack is React/Next with TypeScript, but I'm also well-versed in JavaScript, HTML, CSS, Styled-Components and GraphQL.
+My current stack is React/Next with TypeScript, but I'm also well-versed in JavaScript, HTML, CSS, Styled-Components, PHP and Wordpress.

 In my last job, I worked with design systems creating reusable components, being responsible for building these in both React and WordPress environments.
 In my spare time, I enjoy developing games using Unity3D and C#.